gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Oh."
 Noxy digested that.
 She felt stupid for not having figured out what was going on, and also, suddenly, very alone.

 "Anyway, what about Private Thokmay?
-You could ask him to the carafal," Sensy suggested, then exclaimed, "It was just an idea!" as Noxy flicked more water at her.
+You could ask him to the fancy," Sensy suggested, then exclaimed, "It was just an idea!" as Noxy flicked more water at her.